Kim Godwin will be president of ABC News, the first Black woman to run a broadcast television news division

 Godwin also served as executive director for development and diversity at CBS, focusing on efforts to increase the recruiting of minority candidates.
 The National Association of Black Journalists gave Godwin its Ida B. Wells Award last fall, and praised her “for her work to create a diverse newsroom, and her focus on identifying — and advocating for — young journalists throughout their careers.”

 Godwin worked under CBS News President Susan Zirinsky, who is the first woman to run that division.
-Women also run Fox News channel, under chief executive Suzanne Scott, and MSNBC, which tapped 39-year-old executive Rashida Jones, a Black woman, to replace president Phil Griffin in February.
+Women also run Fox News Channel, under chief executive Suzanne Scott, and MSNBC, which tapped 39-year-old executive Rashida Jones, a Black woman, to replace president Phil Griffin in February.

 “I have immense respect and admiration for ABC News,” Godwin said in a statement Wednesday.
 “As the most trusted brand in news, they are to be commended for the extraordinary work and dedication of the journalists, producers, executives and their teams across the organization.”